dmaiasil/dmaiasil.github.io/content/events/rtc/index.md

 ## What People Say

-> “Debs’ talk at the RTC Summit was deeply inspiring.
-Her authenticity and insights on *finding your niche in tech* resonated with me, showing how aligning strengths with purpose leads to a more meaningful career in tech.”
+> Debs’ talk at the RTC Summit was deeply inspiring.
+Her authenticity and insights on *finding your niche in tech* resonated with me, showing how aligning strengths with purpose leads to a more meaningful career in tech."
 >
 > — *Vaishnavi Rajendra Dhotargavi, RTC Career Summit 2025 Attendee; Machine Learning Engineer, BulkMagic*